apcaruso/visitor-kiosk/README.md

 ## Purpose

 This project helps replace a paper or spreadsheet visitor log with a browser-based check-in and check-out flow.
-It is intended for companies that already have, or are willing to build, the required Supabase database, Auth, Storage, RPC functions, and security policies.
+It is intended for companies that are willing to build, the required Supabase database, Auth, Storage, RPC functions, and security policies.

 ## What it does